renovatebot/renovate/docs/usage/self-hosted-experimental.md

 If set, Renovate will terminate the whole process group of a terminated child process spawned by Renovate.

+## `RENOVATE_X_DELETE_CONFIG_FILE`

+If set, Renovate will attempt to remove the self-hosted config file specified via the `RENOVATE_CONFIG_FILE` environment variable.
+The process running Renovate should have the necessary permissions to delete the config file.

 ## `RENOVATE_X_MATCH_PACKAGE_NAMES_MORE`

 If set, you'll get the following behavior.